Perinatal Mental Health

 I have advanced training in perinatal mental health and supporting parenting relationships.
 Whether you've struggled with infertility, perinatal mood and anxiety disorders (PMADs), birth trauma, NICU stays, breastfeeding, work/life balance, or shifts in your identity and sense of self, support is available—and effective

 As a psychologist with specialized training in perinatal mental health, I offer evidence-based therapy that’s tailored to your unique experience.
+I have my Perinatal Mental Health Certification (PMH-C) from Postpartum Support International and am committed to staying up to date on the latest research regarding perinatal mental health.

 Infertility and Family Planning